mgeeky/ProtectMyTooling/README.md

 ---

+## Disclaimer

+Use of this tool as well as any other projects I'm author of for illegal purposes, unsolicited hacking, cyber-espionage is strictly prohibited.
+This and other tools distributed by myself serve professional Penetration Testers, Security Consultants, Security Engineers and other security personnel in improving their customer networks cyber-defence capabilities.
+In no event shall the authors of copyright holders be liable for any claim, damages or other liability arising from illegal use of this software.

+If there are concerns, copyright issues, threats posed by this software or other inquiries - I am open to collaborate in responsibly addressing them.

+The tool exposes handy interface for using mostly open-source or commercially available packers/protectors/obfuscation software, therefore not introducing any immediately new threats to the cyber-security landscape as is.

+---

 ### ☕ Show Support ☕

 This and other projects are outcome of sleepless nights and **plenty of hard work**.
 If you like what I do and appreciate that I always give back to the community,